本文へジャンプ

 Research outline

+hamada1.pngWe use a soft matter physics approach to cell-mimicking systems so that we can understand the physical principles of biological systems.
 Living cells are a form of self-assembled soft matter.
 Lipid bilayer membranes are essential components of living organisms.
-We i) construct artificial lipid vesicles which produce cellular dynamics, such as endocytosis and autophagy, and ii) elucidate the association of biological and nonbiological nano-materials on membrane surfaces.
+We i) construct artificial lipid vesicles which produce cellular dynamics, such as endocytosis and autophagy, ii) elucidate the nonequilibrium membrane dynamics, and iii) conduct quantitative analyses based on condensed soft matter physics.

-1. Photo manipulation
+1. Membrane manipulation

 We develop a novel system for photocontrol of dynamics of lipid vesicles through the use of a photosensitive molecule.
 We achieved membrane dynamics: i) triggering of lateral phase segregation, ii) budding vesicular transformation, iii) pore opening through the stabilization of bilayer edge, and iv) membrane fusion.
 The study could lead to a better understanding of the mechanism of membrane dynamics in living cells and may also see wider applications, such as in drug delivery and biomimetic material design.